$1/f$ Noise in Synthetic and Solar Wind Data: Superposition Principles: Superposition with 1 au Observation

-All spectra in Fig.~\ref{fig:Sace} exhibit broadly similar shapes across their overlapping frequency domains and consistently display clear $1/f$ behavior.
-The presence of the Method 2 spectrum (black) within this consensus -- unlike in the synthetic tests -- likely reflects the relatively negligible cross-interval correlations compared to the autocorrelations within individual 10-day intervals.
-This is in accord with the observation that solar wind magnetic field correlations rarely return to the $1/e$ level after de-correlating on several-hour timescales, even accounting for the moderate correlation increase at timescales associated with the solar rotation~\citep{Wang26}.
+All spectra in Fig.~\ref{fig:Sace} exhibit broadly similar shapes across their overlapping frequency domains and consistently display clear $1/f$ behaviour.
+The presence of the Method 2 spectrum (black) within this consensus -- unlike in the synthetic tests -- likely reflects the relatively negligible cross-interval correlations compared to the autocorrelations within individual 10-d intervals.
+This is in accord with the observation that solar wind magnetic field correlations rarely return to the $1/e$ level after de-correlating on several-hour time-scales, even accounting for the moderate correlation increase at time-scales associated with the solar rotation~\citep{Wang26}.

-The averaged-then-normalized spectrum (red) closely matches the normalized-then-averaged spectrum (purple), indicating that the emergence of a $1/f$ band is not sensitive to the variation in fluctuation power $\langle x^2 \rangle-\langle x \rangle^2$ in the 10-day dataset, even though this quantity is known to follow log-normal distributions~\citep{Ruiz14, Isaacs15, Sharma23, Chhiber25_vKH}.
+The averaged-then-normalized spectrum (red) closely matches the normalized-then-averaged spectrum (purple), indicating that the emergence of a $1/f$ band is not sensitive to the variation in fluctuation power $\langle x^2 \rangle-\langle x \rangle^2$ in the 10-d data set, even though this quantity is known to follow lognormal distributions~\citep{Ruiz14, Isaacs15, Sharma23, Chhiber25_vKH}.